Mugwort

 A Field of Mugwort

-Mugwort is a very weedy perennial herb plant that quickly grows into a five feet high thicket by the summer.
+Mugwort is a very weedy perennial herb plant that quickly grows into a five-foot-high thicket by the summer.
 A good way to identify this plant is to turn over one of the highly lobed alternate leaves.
 The color is a light grey version of the upper surface.

 The underside of Mugwort Leaf

-Except for the remaining seed heads on stiff stems, the previous year’s crop disappears over the winter and regenerates from the ground along the rhizomes in early spring.
+While the previous year’s crop disappears over the winter, it regenerates new growth along the ground from the rhizomes in early spring.

 Mugwort Root Suckers in Early Spring

-Mugwort may be confused with other plants such as our native goldenrod — especially in the winter.
+Mugwort may be confused with other plants such as our native asters or goldenrod.

 Mugwort in Winter

-Since the rhizomes lie only an inch or two beneath the surface, they die if either dried above the ground or are buried.
-To expose and dry the roots, slide a spading fork just beneath the plants, tilt the fork up then flip the dirt with the rhizomes facing up onto other young mugwort plants so the roots are exposed and the plants beneath are buried.
-I tried this, but haven’t given it the test of time.
+Since the rhizomes lie only an inch or two beneath the surface, they should dry above the ground.
+Slide a spading fork just beneath the plants, tilt the fork up then flip the dirt with the rhizomes facing up so the roots are exposed to the air to dry.

-We pulled out all the mugwort plants in front and behind the sign.
-Once no plants remained to poke through 2 mil black plastic, we laid the plastic sheeting, using landscape staples, in the space behind the sign up to the log, Then we covered the entire area in front and behind the sign with four inches of wood chips.
+We pulled out all the mugwort plants in front and behind a park sign and laid 2 mil plastic sheeting with landscape staples.
+Then we covered the entire area behind the sign with four inches of wood chips.
+Some mugwort returned under the sign without the plastic sheeting.

 Black Plastic Sheeting & Wood Chips Behind Sign

 Conclusion: The plastic sheeting plus a thick layer of wood chips successfully buried the mugwort rhizomes.
-Woodchips alone worked better than nothing, but not as well as with the plastic.
-However, the long mugwort rhizomes under the wood chips without the plastic pulled out easily.
+Woodchips alone worked better than nothing, but not as well as with plastic.
+However, the long mugwort rhizomes beneath the wood chips under the sign uprooted easily.